Maria Grazia Cucinotta

 Maria Grazia Cucinotta (/it/; born 27 July 1968) is an Italian actress who has featured in films and television series since 1990.
-Internationally she is best known for her roles in Il Postino and as Cigar Girl, one of the Bond girls from the James Bond film The World Is Not Enough.
+Internationally she is best known for her roles in Il Postino (The Postman) and The World Is Not Enough.

 Early life

 Cucinotta was born 27 July 1968 in Messina in Sicily, Italy.
 In a May 2019 interview with Il Giornale, she related how she was taunted as a young girl for the size of her breasts, and that at age 19, she nearly underwent breast reduction surgery, saying, "My mother saved me at 19 when I was about to make the biggest mistake of my life.
 I wanted to have a breast reduction.
 For me, it was too bulky.
-Like all the women in my family, I have a size B cup.
+Like all the women in my family, I have a size 6.
 I considered it a nightmare, especially as a young girl when I felt the eyes on me and the jokes of adults.
-They told me my breasts weren't suitable for modeling.
+They told me my breasts weren't suitable for modelling.
 But I cancelled the operation.
 My mother said she'd failed as a parent if I'd had that operation.
 Luckily, Renzo Arbore later called me to work as a showgirl, and my life changed."